matrix-org/matrix-authentication-service/docs/usage/usage.md

 ## Running

-Once the configuration is done, one should run the database migrations by running
+Once the configuration is done, one should run the database migrations (database schema upgrade, also for setup) by running

 ```sh
 mas-cli database migrate